What are the Benefits of having a meal plan and How to Create one?

 My meal planning has a pattern to it and we typically repeat meals that we enjoy.
 This is the weekly idea guide that I use when I plan our meals.
 I also switch this up during different times of the year.
 In the summer we keep it more simple and add more salads.
 In the winter you might want to add things like soups and stews to the line-up.

-- Monday – Mediterranean – For our family it typically is a pasta dish but meatless Mondays are also an option.
+- Monday – Mediterranean – For our family, it typically is a pasta dish but meatless Mondays are also an option.

 - Wednesday – Breakfast for Dinner – We have chickens so there are always plenty of eggs in our house.
-I’m a big fan of Frittata’s.
-You can add many different left-overs to your mixture and help clean out the fridge.
+I’m a big fan of Frittatas.
+You can add many different leftovers to your mixture and help clean out the fridge.